kb-press/ndsplines/readme.rst

 Currently I'm just over 2x slower for 1D case callling single points, and usually better than 1.5x slower for 1D case for a vectorized call.
 This isn't too bad given the added funcitonality!
-I do see that the get_us_and_cc_sel method is spending ~7% of the time on iterator, so the whole function is a good candidate for cythonization.
+I do see that the compute_basis_coefficient_selector method is spending ~7% of the time on iterator, so the whole function is a good candidate for cythonization.